aproint/aws-codebuild-serverless/README.md

 # aws-codebuild-serverless

-This Docker image is intended for use inside AWS CodeBuild when you need to package and deploy [Serverless](https://serverless.com/) framework application.
+You can use this Docker image in AWS CodeBuild when you need to package and deploy [Serverless](https://serverless.com/) framework application.

+Your code will be "compiled" against the correct version of OS and Node.
+This is especially important for native addons.

 It targets directly Lambda execution environment as described [in the documentation](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html):